HacktivistRO/Bug-Bounty-Wordlists/Wordlists/subdomain-enumeration-wordlist/README.md

-# Wordlist for Subdomain Enumeration
+# Wordlist for User-Agent Header fuzzing

-This folder contains a compilation of the most common subdomain names.
+This folder contains a compilation of various user-agents values.

 Due to file size restrictions on GitHub, each file cannot be more than 25 MB.
 The complete wordlist has been split into part files of 25 MB each.